-The Winter season is just around the corner, and it is important to begin planning competitions through the new-year.
+It is important to plan competitions throughout each year.
 Establishing a competition plan is critical for the coaching staff and the swimmers.
 For the coaches, the competition plan guides our seasonal, monthly, weekly, and daily training plans.
 It allows us to identify areas of strength and weakness in our swimmers, and helps us decide the type of work necessary, and when to deliver it.
 For our swimmers, the competition plan allows them to begin to set short-term training and competition goals, as well as long-term goals.
 Once our swimmers form their own goals, we can begin to look at the personal commitment required to reach their goals.

 In general, our competition plan will consist of:

-1. Club Nights run by Warringah Aquatic Swim Club
+1. Club Nights & Club Meets run by Warringah Aquatic Swim Club

-2. Targeted local and regional Club competitions (require official times)
+2. Targeted local and SMNE Area Club competitions (require official times)

 3. Swimming NSW Championship meets (require official times)